Frequently Asked Questions

 This classification has limited responsibility and is more clerical and may include counting medicine and placing in containers, filing, bookkeeping, pricing, ordering and stocking medicines, cleaning, general customer service.

-In the Edmonds Community College training program, all students will be required to register with the Washington State Department of Health Board of Pharmacy as a Pharmacy Assistant prior to beginning the Pharmacy Clinical Work Experience.
+In the Edmonds College training program, all students will be required to register with the Washington State Department of Health Board of Pharmacy as a Pharmacy Assistant prior to beginning the Pharmacy Clinical Work Experience.
 The application has no fee and will be done in class.
 This application process will include a criminal history background check.

 What are the working conditions?